It might be time to sell your life insurance policy

 Take the Next Step:

-- Two reasons to collect social security benefits as soon as possible.
+- Consider these two reasons to collect social security benefits as soon as possible.

 - Subscribe to After 50 Finances.
 You've learned how to work smarter, not harder.
 This weekly newsletter is dedicated to people just like you.
 Subscribers get a FREE copy of our After 50 Finances Pre-Retirement Checklist, a list of everything you need to do to be ready for retirement.

 Share your thoughts about this article with the editor.

 - A tool to determine the best time to take Social Security benefits

 - Get out of debt before you retire